 Steelhead spawning ground surveys were performed to estimate the relative abundance, distribution, and timing of spawning within the Methow River basin (Attachment D).
-Surveys were conducted between 4 March and 3 June 2016 in the Twisp River and in the Methow River between about the town of Winthrop and the confluence with the Columbia River.
+Surveys were conducted between 13 March and 31 May 2017 in the Twisp River and between 3 March and 2 May in the Methow River between about the town of Winthrop and the confluence with the Columbia River.
 Some smaller sections of tributaries were also surveyed if spawning areas existed downstream of active PIT tag arrays.